intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/python.md

 ---

 ### **1. Install**
-We recommend using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to prepare the environment, especially when running on distributed cluster.
+- We recommend using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to prepare the Python environment, especially when running on distributed cluster.
 Install conda on your machine and create a conda environment as follows:

 ```bash